These paleo banana chia bites are naturally sweet and perfectly moist mini-muffins. They’re the ultimate grain-free snack.

 So, I decided to try and beat the system with chia seeds and lots of mashed banana.

-These are super moist (eeek gross word alert), not too dense like most grain free “breads” and naturally sweet.
+These banana chia muffins are super moist (eeek gross word alert), not too dense like most grain free “breads” and naturally sweet.
+They’re very similar to these whole wheat sweet potato banana muffins and these avocado muffins in texture and their subtle sweet flavor.

 - 3/4 cup almond meal